 A Direct Cremation is a simple, unattended cremation with all the dignity and care you would expect from Co-op Funeralcare.

 As there is no funeral service, it means you can choose your own way to remember someone at a place and time that suits you.
-You may want to consider holding a celebration of life or memorial service at a later date.
-We’ll be here to help you arrange this when the time is right.

 A Direct Cremation includes: